 and drawing on old melodic, rhythmic, and harmonic roots.”

 He has composed works for solo voice, choruses, orchestra, band, chamber ensembles, and solo instruments, in forms ranging from songs and incidental pieces to full-length oratorio.
-Recently he has written a lot of choral and band music, and completed his first opera; he is now focusing on two more operas.
+Recently he has written a lot of choral and band music, and is now working on two operas.

 “As a longtime mountain man and lover of nature and wilderness I am more and more impelled to write music that is about our fundamental connection to nature and wilderness, healing the Earth, and social justice.”